nitesh4146/Self-Driving-Cars/P5-Vehicle-Detection-Tracking/writeup_template.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+In `detect.ipynb`, `extract_features` function calls `get_hog_features` function to extract HoG features from training images.

 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Below is shown few example images from the `vehicle` and `non-vehicle` classes:

+![alt text][car_noncar]

+Next, I experimented with different color spaces as well as different sklearn.hog parameters like `orientation`, `pix_per_cell`, `cell_per_block` and so on.
+Eventually I narrowed down the parameter values so as to achieve best accuracy on test data.

+I used `YUV` color space which looks like this:

-![alt text][image1]
+![alt text][yuv]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YUV` color space and HOG parameters of `orientations=11`, `pixels_per_cell=(16, 16)` and `cells_per_block=(2, 2)`:

-![alt text][image2]
+![alt text][hog]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I experimented with different values of each parameter, each time evaluating the accuracy on the test set and correctness on the given test video.
+Later tuning for some parameters was required when working with the actual project video.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+From the Raw image data, I extracted the 3-channel spatial color, histogram and HoG features.
+After spliting the entire feature data into test and train data, I created a Linear SVM object.
+This SVM was trained using 80% of the total data to result in 98.56 % accuracy on Test set.
+All immediate predictions were on point.
+This part is marked as `Training a SVM` in the `detect` code.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+Intead of using sliding window of different sizes, I used different scaling of the feature image.
+Thus with a fixed window size of 64 pixels, I iterated over every 2 cell steps.
+All 3 type of Features were extracted along each window and fed to the `predict` function of my SVC after realigning.
+If prediction was 1 (i.e. Car), I recorded the window.
+I experimented with different scales and decided to use gradually increasing scale as we move towards the bottom of the image.
+However, the overlap was fixed to 2 cell steps.

+The image area covered by different scales is shown below.

-![alt text][image3]
+![alt text][windows]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Sliding the window over the entire image is time_consuming and redundant.
+Since car can only appear at the bottom half of any image, I constarined my window search to only bottom part.
+Moreover, the cars appear to be smaller at the upper part as compared to the bottom-most part.
+Therefore I used different scaling throughout the bottom half of the test image.
+This reduced the number of window iterations dramatically and improved performance of classifier.

 Here are some example images:

 ![alt text][image4]
 ---